autoNumeric/autoNumeric/README.md

 *And also:*
 - Any number of different formats can be used at the same time on the same page.<br>Each input can be configured by either setting the options as HTML5 data attributes, or directly passed as an argument in the Javascript code
 - The settings can easily be changed at *any* time using the `update` method or via a callback
-- autoNumeric supports most text elements, allowing you to place formatted numbers and currency on just about any part of the page
+- autoNumeric supports `input` elements as well as most text elements, allowing you to place formatted numbers and currencies on just about any part of your page
+- AutoNumeric elements can be linked together allowing you to perform one action on multiple elements at once
-- Pre-defined [currency options](#predefined-language-options) allows you to directly use autoNumeric by skipping the option configuration step
+- 7 pre-defined [currency options](#predefined-language-options) allows you to directly use autoNumeric by skipping the option configuration step
-- 18 built-in [methods](#methods) gives you the flexibility needed to use autoNumeric to its maximum potential
+- 26 built-in [methods](#methods) gives you the flexibility needed to use autoNumeric to its maximum potential
+- 21 additional [methods](#methods) specialized for managing form submission
-- More than 30 [options](#options) allows you to customize the output format
+- More than 38 [options](#options) allows you to customize the output format

-With that said, autoNumeric supports most International numeric formats and currencies including those used in Europe, Asia, and North and South America.
+With that said, autoNumeric supports most international numeric formats and currencies including those used in Europe, Asia, and North and South America.

 ****